 - 2. Press into a greased and waxed paper-lined 10-in. tube pan.
 Bake at 300° for 80-90 minutes or until a toothpick comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.
-Garnish with candied fruit or nuts if desired.
+If desired, dust with confectioners' sugar and sprinkle candied fruit or nuts.
 Yield: 16 servings.

 1 piece: 370 calories, 14g fat (7g saturated fat), 55mg cholesterol, 292mg sodium, 59g carbohydrate (39g sugars, 3g fiber), 5g protein.